Perspective | Trump’s campaign lures donors with absurd financial promises — and insults

 Trump also frequently deploys a marketing gimmick seemingly borrowed from late-night cable infomercials, in which a bonus or a discount is promised if you open your wallet instantaneously, as he did with this appeal on Aug.
 3: “I’ve decided to activate an exclusive 3-Months-Out 700%-MATCH just for YOU.
 This offer is only available for the NEXT HOUR.”
 Guilt-tripping and outsize donation matches are used in Trump’s fundraising text messages, too.
 In September, a Trump email promised that an “exclusive 900%-MATCH is available to you for the next hour, so don’t wait.”
 Just 44 minutes later, while that match would supposedly still be in effect, an email allegedly from both Trump and Vice President Pence claimed, “We’ve activated a special 800%-MATCH.”
 This past week, Trump again offered an 800 percent match (for just 30 minutes) when he left Walter Reed hospital.

 Naively, I had assumed that factual claims in fundraising solicitations had to be truthful, lest they violate laws against deceiving customers or donors.
-But these assertions range from unverified to clearly false.
+And yet these assertions range from unverified to clearly false.
 If I were really one of Trump’s best supporters, his campaign would be in an awful lot of trouble, since I’ve never given him a penny.
 How could any more than 1 in 100 of his email recipients be in the “bottom 1%” of his donors?

 The match is even more suspicious.
 Is every donation really being matched at 500 percent or 700 percent for one or two hours?
 By whom?
 We’re never told.
 (A Trump campaign spokesman did not respond to multiple requests for comment.)
 Wouldn’t matching donations at such an extravagant rate be impossible without the matcher hitting the individual campaign contribution limit?
 Trump has been claiming large donation matches at least since last year, long before the Republican National Convention, after which the national party merges with the presidential campaign and individuals can contribute hundreds of thousands of dollars to the Republican National Committee through the campaign.
 Until then, donors could give only up to $5,600 for this election cycle.
 “You never see a match that high,” says Robert Greenwald, the founder of Brave New Films, a nonprofit film and advocacy organization, who has years of experience in fundraising.
 “Generally, you’ll see a 1-to-1 match, sometimes 2-to-1.”